-I felt the anger growing stronger each time this dance repeated itself.
+I could feel the anger growing stronger each time this dance repeated itself.

-Before I could stop myself, the words erupted as I flew up the stairs.
+Before I could stop myself, the words erupted as I slammed my pen down and flew up the stairs.

 “Get in your beds!
-This is not OK, go to sleep!
-Get in your beds and go to sleep or I’m taking your stuffed animals!”
+This is not OK, go to sleep!”

 I wiped my eyes and went to each of their rooms to apologize for yelling, tucked them in one last time and said goodnight.

-When I started being an angry mom and yelling, instead of responding to my kids in a loving way, I hated the way I felt.
-I would spend most nights until I fell asleep, racked with guilt and in tears.
+I had started to morph into an angry mom and was yelling more often than I could even admit to myself.Instead of responding to my kids in a loving way, I let my temper take over.
+I hated the way I felt.
+I would spend most nights until I fell asleep, racked with guilt and my pillow soaked in tears.

 The cycle of yelling is something that’s innate to me.
-It’s in my blood.
-It’s all I knew growing up.
+It’s all I knew from childhood.

-Growing up in a house where the main form of communication was to yell, the hours before school and after school were tense in our house.
-My siblings and I walked on eggshells, trying not to disrupt the peace.
-They spent most of their time yelling at each other, but we were also caught in the cross-fires on a daily basis.
-It makes you scared to do anything out of line or risk the consequence of being yelled at.
+Growing up in a house where the only form of communication was to yell, the hours before school and after school were tense in our house.
+My siblings and I walked on eggshells, trying not to disrupt the peace and stay in line.
+My parents spent most of their time yelling at each other, but we were also caught in the cross-fires when they needed a different target.

-When I noticed I was yelling at my own kids, the same children that I’m madly in love with, I knew this wasn’t the parent I wanted to be.
-I was resolute on being a different Mom for my children than the one I had.
+When I noticed I was yelling at my own children, the same children I’m madly in love with, I knew I had to change.
+I was resolute on being a different Mom for my children, better than the one I had grown up with.

 In my nightly google searches for techniques to stop yelling, I came across this quote.
 It’s something I think often and remind myself of frequently.

-In combating the triggers that cause you to react, remember, the ultimate reward is to continuously build a strong, respectful, trusting and loving relationship with your children.
+In combating the triggers which cause you to react, remember, the ultimate reward is to continuously build a strong, respectful, trusting and loving relationship with your children.

 Everything is a process and takes time, be patient with yourself and know that set-backs will occur.